 - Changes in parking conditions

-Subscribers can also register to receive optional notifications from Student Activity Center.
+Subscribers can also opt to receive notifications about student activities.

 Student Health Services